m1lc0lm/TS3AudioBot/.github/ISSUE_TEMPLATE/setup_help.md

 - **Mono version**: (`mono -V`)

-- **Which commit did you download**: (or on prebuilt: `mono TS3AudioBot.exe -V`)
+- **Which commit did you download**: (or on prebuilt: `mono NextGenAudio.exe -V`)

-(If all fields in the TS3AudioBot log header are correctly filled you can alternatively just post the header here.)
+(If all fields in the NextGenAudio log header are correctly filled you can alternatively just post the header here.)

 **Additional Logs, Exceptions, etc**